leizmonk/snowball-slackbot/README.md

 - Message `snowball-snooze` if you want to shut off reminders for the rest of the workday.
 Reminders will resume the next day.
 - Message `snowball-resume` to resume reminders without waiting for the next day.

+Contact me if you have setup problems.
+Report any bugs you find.
 Feel free to comment on requests for additional features or contribute to this project.
 I'm a product manager and not full on programmer by trade so contributions, refactors, etc are more than welcome!